 Moreover, to ensure that your home theater setup are protected from sudden power fluctuations, we recommend using the best home theater surge protectors to your system setup.

-As you can imagine, a 7.1 full home theater surround sound speaker system will be a lot pricier than a lesser 5.1 system or regular tower or bookshelf speakers.
+As you can imagine, a 7.1 full home theater surround sound system will be a lot pricier than a lesser 5.1 setup or regular tower or floorstanding speaker or bookshelf speakers.
 Be prepared to spend more than a few hundred dollars with our premium option exceeding a couple thousand.
-To get a good sound, you have to be prepared to pay the right amount.
+To get the best sound, you have to be prepared to pay the right amount.

-As with most products, the better the build quality, sound quality, system features and capabilities the speakers offer, the more money they will be.
+As with most products, want something better the build quality, sound quality, system features and capabilities the speakers offer, the more money they will be.
 Some factors that will impact the price of the speakers include wireless connectivity, advanced audio technology format support, and build quality.

-The build quality won’t only impact the sound from the speakers, but it will also prolong the lifespan of your system.
-You get what you pay for when you purchase expensive surround speakers just as you would with most things.
+The build of the multi room audio quality won’t only impact the sound from the speakers, but it will also prolong the lifespan of your system.
+You can get the worth of value of money for when you purchase expensive either 5.1 and 7.1 surround speakers just as you would with most things.